 Finally, always contact a plumber as soon as possible if you hear sounds of running water inside your walls, ceilings, or floors and no one in the residence has turned on a faucet or activated a water-using appliance (e.g. a dishwasher or clothes washing machine).
 This sound usually indicates a leaking water pipe somewhere within the interior of the home.
 It demands a quick response on your part.

-While the leaking water may not become immediately apparent, it will almost invariably cause some degree of damage in the absence of repair measures.
+How to resolve - While the leaking water may not become immediately apparent, it will almost invariably cause some degree of damage in the absence of repair measures.
 Act promptly to summon assistance from a qualified plumber if you hear unexplained running water sounds.
 Don't let a significant increase in monthly water bills become the first warning signs of this all-too-common problem.
 Your plumber can help you locate the site of the leak and repair the plumbing system.